 Introduction to the War Diary of John Henry Asendorf

 The transcription is stored in a database noting the date, page and diary of each entry.
 This form of storage allows the diary to be displayed in multiple ways.
 As a PHP programmer with fairly decent SQL skills, I also converted a list of the entire 10th Regiment Penna Volunteers into a database which allowed me to create links to the individuals mentioned in the diary.
-I am currently working on a translation of the diary into standard English.
+I am currently working on a transliteration of the diary into standard English.
 Great-grandpa's English left a little to be desired.
 Although excellent for an immigrant, his spelling makes it very difficult to search the diary.
-The translation will hopefully allow researchers (and even me) to search the diary more accurately.
+The transliteration will hopefully allow researchers (and even me) to search the diary more accurately.
 Of the 400 dated entries,

 I hope that the transcription of this diary will aid someone in the historical field.
 There seems to be very little about this war in even the grandest of history books.
 The diary will be of very little use to the person seeking legends of great glory and bloody battle scenes (although a few exist).
 It will be of great use to the historian looking for methodical documentation of the average soldier during this period.
 The Diary consists of meals, training, sick lists, "we shot at them and they shot back" stories, soliloquies on Dewey and the War and slight homesickness.